foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 expecting

 I cried the first day after moving
-these buzzing social circles seemed so impenetrable
+these buzzing social circles felt so impenetrable
 we were the only brown kids, so of course we got along
 our english teacher called you Ishmael, like you were from the bible